csci-1301/csci-1301.github.io/lectures/100_switch/readme.md

 #### Intentionally omitting `break`

-- Each block of code that starts with a `case` statement must end with a `break` statement; it won't automatically end at the next `case` statement
+- Each block of code that starts with a `case` statement must end with a `break` statement; it will not automatically end at the next `case` statement

     - The `case` statement only defines where code execution *starts* when the variable matches a value (like an open `{`).
 The `break` statement defines where it *ends* (like a close `}`).